 Near the end of the film, just before the action-packed climax, there are two scenes in which Logan and Laura have quiet conversations, and in some ways, these two scenes are more shocking than all the blood-filled violence seen elsewhere.

 Logan, sick and dying, doesn't try to put on an act to look stronger or to create a "safe" rosy view of world for the girl.
 He admits he has been thinking about suicide.
-He feels guilty about people he has hurt.
+He opens up to her, confessing he feels guilty about people he has hurt.

 Laura comforts him by sharing his burden.
-"I've hurt people, too."
+"I've hurt people, too," she says.
 In Hollywood films, it is almost always the adult comforting the child, with children portrayed as having nothing to value to give back.
 Logan reflects the reality that human connection works in two directions, and empathy and kinship from a child can be just as valuable as those from an adult.

 After Laura shares her own guilt at having hurt people, Logan feels society's pressure to be a voice of wisdom.
 But the best he can do is to say, "You're going to have to learn to live with that," effectively admitting that all his additional years have not given him any more wisdom on the subject than Laura has already accumulated.
 This is not the adult leading or controlling the child; this is two people bonding over a shared experience.

 The second conversation comes when Laura finds that Logan is planning to abandon her and the other children.
 He completed his job, delivering her to the location where the other mutant children are.
 He's physically weak and has little more he can give.
 But Laura has bonded with him by now, and she wants him to remain in her company.
 He is, for all intents and purposes, her father, and she wants from him, not a warrior's withering skills, but a father's love.